GSA-TTS/searchgov-spider/docs/advanced_setup_and_use.md

 * [Running DAP Extractor](#running-dap-extractor)

 ## Environment Variables
 If running a scheduler or benchmark, we support the use of a `.env` file in the project root to read keys and values.
-Othewise these must be exported through other means.
+Otherwise these must be exported through other means.
 We also provide a `.env.development` for use with dock as well as a example for some of these values.

 ```bash
 # Optional variables for process control and info